nswarr/awesome-websocket/README.md

 * Sending Objects - really, if you send an object you'd probably just like it to get JSON serialized... so... that's what these do.

-### ASSumptions
-It turns out we can make some assumptions in this whole process that make development a little easier, but may change the way you interact with WebSockets when you use this package.

-* If you're using these it's because you want the websocket to do some useful things for you, so you don't have to do them yourself, thus you're willing to give up some of the 'raw' WebSocket interface elements.

 ### You sure it works?

-While the only place this currently has been tested is in Chrome (newish versions) and nodejs, there are some QUnit tests available to prove it does (or doesn't) work.
+While the only place this currently has been tested is in Chrome and Safari (newish versions), there are some QUnit tests available to prove it does (or doesn't) work.

 ```bash
 git clone https://github.com/igroff/ws-additions.git